A5H73Y/Parkour/docs/tutorials/parkour-kits.md

 ## Viewing available ParkourKits

-To view all the created ParkourKits, you can enter `/pa listKit`, which will display a list of the names of the ParkourKits.
+To view all the created ParkourKits, you can enter `/pa parkourkit list`, which will display a list of the names of the ParkourKits.

-If you want to see the Materials that make up the set, you can add an argument for the name using `/pa listKit (Kit name)`.
+If you want to see the Materials that make up the set, you can add an argument for the name using `/pa parkourkit list [kit]`.

 ![View ParkourKit](https://i.imgur.com/7pQS7BO.png "View ParkourKit")

 ## Deleting a ParkourKit

-You can delete a ParkourKit by using the command `/pa delete kit (kit name)`.

-If there are any Courses linked to this kit, it will error and present a list of Courses still dependent on this kit.
+If there are any Courses linked to the ParkourKit, it will error and present a list of Courses still dependent on this kit.
 You must link these Courses to a different ParkourKit before you are able to delete it.

 _Command: `/pa delete kit (kit)`_

 ## The ParkourBlocks